Barcelona arrives decimated to the Super Cup against Real Madrid on a streak

-BARCELONA – Barcelona added Pedri and Ferran Torres at the last minute, who joined the expedition of the Spanish Super Cup late after testing negative in the Covid-19 test, and will also have Ansu Fati.
+BARCELONA – Barcelona joined Pedri and Ferran Torres at the last minute, who were late joining the expedition of the Spanish Super Cup after testing negative in the Covid-19 test, and will also have Ansu Fati.

 He has already recovered Memphis Depay and maintains the uncertainty with Ronald Araújo and Frenkie de Jong.
 But Xavi, and the Barça environment, know that the mission in Riyadh is monumental.
 It faces a Real Madrid that has won 13 of its last 15 official matches (one loss and one draw) and which it has not beaten in the last five Clásicos, losing four in a row.